fernandoprocy/cs-6250-topology-test-script/README.md

 - If your reference files folder isn't named `reference`, you can optionally use an environment variable to set it. e.g.: If your reference logs are in a folder called `results`, run `REF_DIR=results py.test test_topologies.py`.

 - If you want to skip/add some tests, currently you will have to do it by editing the file itself.
-Edit the file and comment/add the lines inside the @pytest.mark.parametrize decorator corresponding to the tests you want to skip or add.
+Edit the file and comment/add the lines inside the TEST_TOPOLOGIES list corresponding to the tests you want to skip or add.

 # Troubleshooting